Masmiseim36/nxpSDK/boards/frdmkv11z/demo_apps/mc_pmsm/readme.txt

 More information
 ================
-For more information open the user guide in KSDK install folder\docs\MOTOR_CONTROL\PMSMDEMOUG.pdf or visit the page: http://www.nxp.com/motorcontrol_pmsm and find the doccument PMSMCRSPUG - PMSM Control Reference Solution Package.
+For more information open the user guide in KSDK install folder\docs\MC\PMSMDEMOUG.pdf or visit the page: http://www.nxp.com/motorcontrol_pmsm and find the doccument PMSMCRSPUG - PMSM Control Reference Solution Package.